Wyko/pyChainTool/README.md

 ## Introduction

-Verify certificates and their associated chain from a remote host.
+Verify certificates and their associated chains from a remote host.

 This module allows for much more basic certificate validation than `cryptography`'s (although full validation is also an option here).
 The original use case for this tool was to validate that a remote host was